msa48/boomstream-downloader/README.md

 * ffmpeg (for enconding ts -> mp4)

-As the script was written and tested in Linux (specifically Ubuntu 18.04.4 LTS) it uses GNU/Linux `cat` tool to merge the video pieces into one single file.
-I think this is the only thing that prevents it from running in Windows.
-If you have time to make a PR to fix that I will really appreciate.
+As the script was written and tested in Linux (specifically Ubuntu 18.04.4 LTS) it uses GNU/Linux